mttcrn/polimi-CSE-notes/Machine Learning.md

 - The number of steps before convergence may be substantial.
 There is no bound on this number, so it has no practical use.
 - We are not able to distinguish between non separable problems and slowly converging ones.
-- If multiple solutions exists, the one found depends by the initialization of the parameters and the order of presentation of the data points.
+- If multiple solutions exists, the one found **depends on the parameters initialization** and the **order of data points presentation**.
 - It can be employed for K multi-class classification by training K one-versus-the-rest classifiers.
 ### K-nearest neighbors
 The idea is to look at the nearby points to predict the target of a new point.
 It can be used for both regression and classification: